sisoe24/Nuke-Tools/README.md

 Then is simple as: `import nuke`

+> If you have a folder name `nuke` in your working directory it will not work, as it will try to import that one first.

 ### Other ways to add the stubs

 The stubs can be found inside the extension folder: `$HOME/.vscode/extensions/virgilsisoe.nuke-tools/Nuke-Python-Stubs/nuke_stubs`.